origin-1/gulp-eslint-new/README.md

 Type: `(result, callback) => void`

-Call an asynchronous function for each ESLint file result.
+Call an asynchronous, Node-style callback-based function for each ESLint file result.
 The callback must be called for the stream to finish.
-If a value is passed to the callback, it will be wrapped in a gulp `PluginError` and emitted from the stream.
+If an error is passed to the callback, it will be wrapped in a gulp `PluginError` and emitted from the stream.

+Type: `result => Promise<void>`

+Call an asynchronous, promise-based function for each ESLint file result.
+If the promise is rejected, the rejection reason will be wrapped in a gulp `PluginError` and emitted from the stream.

 ### `eslint.results(action)`